jossmarsala/jossmarsala/README.md

 ---

 <p align="center">
-  Made with love, coffee, and lots of curiosity ✨
+  Made with love and lots of curiosity ✨
 </p>